nicoprl/GIS_tools/leafletGen/README.md

 `addToMap`: display layer by default.
 Boolean
 `geojsonFilePath`: path to GeoJSON file
 `geometry`: geometry in GeoJSON format.
 Not to be used if geojsonFilePath is provided
+`bindPopup`: set to true to bind a popup to each feature
+`bindPopupPropertie`: the propertie to show when the feature is clicked
 `geojsonStyle`: GeoJSON layer symbology

 ```json